 As far as recreational kayaks go, sit-on-top models are the better choice for paddling far from shore, including on the ocean.
 They won’t fill with water if you capsize, and they are easy to climb back onto if you fall off.

-Sit-inside recreational kayaks frequently have large cockpits and limited floatation.
+Sit-inside recreational kayaks frequently have large cockpits and limited flotation.
 This often makes them a poor choice for paddling on the ocean.

-If you choose a sit-inside touring kayak for open water paddling, you’ll need to learn some rescue skills so that you can safely get back into the boat should you flip.
+If you choose a sit-inside touring kayak for open water paddling, you’ll need to learn some rescue skills to safely get back into the boat should you flip.

 Sit-on-top vs sit-in kayak for fishing